kimnguyen02/ITAI-1371-ML-Labs/README.md

 This is the Lab 02 repo for Group 4

-Group 4 members: Kim Nguyen Maria Riquelme Janice Underwood Omar Alhakeem Janice
+Group 4 members: Kim Nguyen Maria Riquelme Janice Underwood Omar Alhakeem

 ## Your Analysis and Reflection
+Janice Underwood
 **Instructions**: Complete the analysis below by editing this markdown cell.

 ### My Observations About the Iris Dataset